bishal7448/SoloExchange/README.md

 - *Storage*: IPFS for media & metadata
 - *Wallet Integration*: MetaMask / WalletConnect -->

-## Due some issue in Netlify the deploy link isn't work.
+## Hey Hack4Bengal team due some issue in Netlify the deploy link isn't work.
 So please host the webapp locally in your system.
 For this we give a quick start bellow.
-Our team try to fix the issue
+Our team try to fix the issue.

 ## 🔧 Quick Start